Yellow weather warning and flood warnings for York

-THREE flood warnings remain in place in York as river levels continue to be high amid a yellow weather warning for more heavy rain.
+THERE are four flood warnings in place in York as river levels continue to remain high amid a yellow weather warning for more heavy rain.

 River levels have peaked at York Viking Recorder but are expected to remain high today (January 2).
 Warnings remain in place for the River Ouse at York for riverside properties, St George's Field and Queen's Staith and at Naburn Lock.